 Minimum billable size

-Minimum storage period
+Minimum storage duration

 • If you convert the storage class of an object to IA or Archive, OSS does not recalculate the retention period.

 For example, an object named a.txt is a Standard object.
 After the object is stored in OSS for 10 days, its storage class is converted to IA based on lifecycle rules.
-After the storage class conversion, the object must be stored as an IA object for another 20 days to meet the minimum storage duration requirement for the IA storage class.
+After the storage class conversion, the object must be stored as an IA object for another 20 days to meet the minimum storage duration requirement of the IA storage class.

 Restoration time